 We’re mad about loafers and here’s why you should be too.
 Loafers originally came from Scandinavian origin and have been recognised as an understated essential for years, nearly 100 years to be precise Read more

 Popularity soon grew and they were being shipped to Europe and America in no time.
 The reason for this year on year popularity is simple, they are an easy versatile shoe that slips on without the hassle of laces.

-Traditionally Loafers were the classic when it came to casual but now coming in a variety of styles, colours and materials the loafer can be easily incorporated into formal looks too.
+Traditionally it was the Brown Loafers that were the classic when it came to casual but now coming in a variety of styles, colours and materials the loafer can be easily incorporated into formal looks too.

 So, a little more info on our favourite styles, colours and materials…